mysteriumnetwork/documentation/content/token/bounty.md

 description: Mysterium Node Pilot
 ---

+The Mysterium Node Pilot is a network kick off initiative.
 Being a part of the Mysterium Network Node Pilot means you join us in the research phase of our project.
 So expect rapid changes to bounty rules.

-We are going to be introducing two bounties for the Month of March.
-These rules come into effect on the 1st of March 2020 and will affect your payout in April.
+The following are the most up to date bounties that we are running.
+These rules came into effect on the 1st of March 2020.
+Further updates will be reflected here.

 1. [Residential IP bounties with payout caps and rolling payments + New countries 🇦🇺🇳🇱](#residential-ip-bounties-with-payout-caps-and-rolling-payments)
 2. [Top 3 nodes / region bounties 🌍](#top-3-node--region-global-bounty)